 Because of their prevalence, it is important to understand how NTC thermistor probes operate, in what capacity, and what their potential is.
 Part of this understanding includes taking into account the electrical properties of probes that abide by certain operating principles, including electrical resistance, capacitance, ultrasonics, radioactivity, and pressure and thermal conductance.

-Given their pervasiveness and range of applications, and despite the large amount of thermistor sizes and shapes, it is impossible to manufacture a universal NTC thermistor probe.
-The type of thermistor used in automobiles to measure coolant temperature is vastly different from the type of thermistor used to measure temperature for wind turbines.
+Given their pervasiveness and range of applications, and despite the large amount of thermistor sizes and shapes, it is impossible to manufacture a universal NTC thermistor probe assembly.
+The type of temperature sensing device used in automobiles to measure coolant temperature is vastly different from the type of temperature sensor used to measure temperature for wind turbines.

-Without NTC thermistor probes many automobiles, appliances, industrial equipment, and anything that requires electricity essentially would not function properly, or at all.
-Engineers depend on these devices as a design consideration for any product that generates energy, hot or cold, and requires temperature measurement, control, and accuracy.
+Without thermistor temperature sensing probes many automobiles, appliances, industrial equipment, and anything that requires electricity essentially would not function properly, or at all.
+Engineers depend on these NTC thermistor sensors as a design consideration for any product that generates energy, hot or cold, and requires temperature measurement, control, and accuracy.

 In 1966, automotive vehicles used around two thermistors per unit to report to various gauges and electronic control modules.
-In the 1970s that number grew to 15, in the 1980s to 40 thermistors, and in the 90s there were 60 thermistors in vehicles.
-Today, automotive vehicles use between 80 to 100 thermistors.
+In the 1970s that number grew to 15, in the 1980s to 40 NTC sensors, and in the 90s there were 60 thermistor temperature sensors in vehicles.
+Today, automotive vehicles use between 80 to 100 NTC thermistors.

-This exponential increase in thermistors has mainly been fueled over time by the complexity and refinement of technology in automotive vehicles.
-As automotive technology has increased and improved, so has the demand for thermistors.
+This exponential increase in temperature sensing devices has mainly been fueled over time by the complexity and refinement of technology in automotive vehicles.
+As automotive technology has increased and improved, so has the demand for temperature sensors.
 The need to detect, regulate, and control temperature in vehicles can be seen in car seat heaters and air conditioners, oil temperature gauges, defrosters for windows and mirrors, li-ion batteries in electric vehicles, and even just the heating and cooling systems that regulate and control cabin temperature of vehicles.

 Additionally, more features and processes require sensing to improve vehicle performance, driver convenience, automotive safety, and reduce or control emissions.
 Vehicles today exhibit more artificial intelligence, part of which is the need to sense and regulate temperature.
-As an example, thermostats that in the past were used to measure coolant temperature and control cabin climate temperature now have been replaced with a thermistor, which has a faster response time as well as being more accurate.
-Another indispensable application of thermistors in automobiles is the ability to detect oil levels and viscosity and then alert the driver or operator when to change it.
+As an example, thermostats that in the past were used to measure coolant temperature and control cabin climate temperature now have been replaced with a thermistor temperature sensor, which has a faster response time as well as being more accurate.
+Another indispensable application of NTC sensors in automobiles is the ability to detect oil levels and viscosity and then alert the driver or operator when to change it.

-Green energy, medical technology, and other applications that use NTC thermistor probes
+Green energy, medical technology and other applications for NTC probes

-In the medical field NTC thermistor temperature sensing probes are critical because of these devices’ high sensitivity, high accuracy, and interchangeability.
+In the medical field thermistor temperature sensing probes are critical because of their high sensitivity, high accuracy, and interchangeability.
 A good example is a respirator.
 Air entering a patient’s lungs must be exactly 37 °C, the same as body temperature.
-A thermistor senses the air temperature and sends a signal to the respirator to regulate and compensate as needed.
+A temperature sensing device analyzes the air temperature and sends a signal to the respirator to regulate and compensate as needed.

-In our homes, thermistors are everywhere in microwave ovens, toasters, dishwashers, air conditioning units, portable heaters, washers and dryers, bidets, hot tubs, saunas, refrigerators, electric kettles, to name a few.
-Without a thermistor to sense heat, a microwave oven is prone to overheating.
-The same is true with portable heaters, which also use thermistors, in that they could possibly get too hot and start a fire.
+In our homes, NTC thermistor sensors are everywhere in microwave ovens, toasters, dishwashers, air conditioning units, portable heaters, washers and dryers, bidets, hot tubs, saunas, refrigerators, electric kettles, to name a few.
+Without a temperature sensor to determine heat, a microwave oven is prone to overheating.
+Same with portable heaters, which also use sensors, could possibly get too hot and start a fire.

-How to select and integrate thermistor probes into different applications
+How to select and integrate thermistor probe assemblies into different applications

-Similar to the limitless applications requiring NTC thermistor probes, so too exist the endless methods to mount them, adhere them, and apply them.
-Some thermistors can get very sophisticated in the ways that they are housed and the methods in which they are mounted.
+Similar to the limitless applications requiring NTC thermistor probe assemblies, so too exist the endless methods to mount them, adhere them, and apply them.
+Some probe assemblies can get very sophisticated in the ways that they are housed and the methods in which they are mounted.

 When talking about a probe, this actually is referring to the metal or plastic assembly housing that covers the bead thermistor for different applications and functions.
 These probes come in all shapes, sizes, and mounting options.
-Some NTC thermistor probes are long and narrow with a stainless steel housing that are used in vehicles for measuring oil or water temperature.
-Other thermistor probes integrate a threaded tube that are used in engines or medical equipment to detect and monitor temperature.
-Probes with a design that features a ring lug are often used together with heat sinks or lithium-ion batteries.
+Some NTC thermistor probes are long and narrow with a stainless steel housing used in vehicles for measuring oil or water temperature.
+Other temperature sensing probes integrate a threaded tube that are used in engines or medical equipment to detect and monitor temperature.
+Probes with a design that features a ring lug are often used together with heatsinks or lithium-ion batteries.

-Each NTC thermistor probe starts out as a chip that is then encapsulated in either glass or epoxy.
+Each thermistor temperature sensing probe starts out as a chip that is then encapsulated in either glass or epoxy.
 Depending on the application, this bead thermistor is then potted in a metal or plastic housing that is customized according to very specific requirements.

-When used with an application such as a lithium-ion battery, an NTC thermistor probe with a ring lug can be easily mounted securely to the battery terminal.
-This thermistor probe can then effectively monitor the battery temperature so it does not rise above a certain degree.
+When used with an application such as a lithium-ion battery, am NTC probe with a ring lug can be easily mounted securely to the battery terminal.
+This probe assembly can then effectively monitor the battery temperature so it does not rise above a certain degree.